testillano/h2agent/README.md

 - value.`<value>`: free string value.
 Even convertible types are allowed, for example: integer string, unsigned integer string, float number string, boolean string (true if non-empty string), will be converted to the target type.
 Empty value is allowed, for example, to set an empty string, just type: `"value."`.
 This source value **admits variables substitution**.
 Also, special characters are allowed ('\n', '\t', etc.).

-- event.`<var id prefix>`: access server context indexed by request *method*, *URI* and requests *number* given by event variable prefix identifier in such a way that three general purpose variables must be available, as well as a fourth one  which will be the `json` path within the resulting selection.
+- serverEvent.`<var id prefix>`: access server context indexed by request *method*, *URI* and requests *number* given by event variable prefix identifier in such a way that three general purpose variables must be available, as well as a fourth one  which will be the `json` path within the resulting selection.
 The names to store all the information are composed by the variable prefix name and the following four suffixes:

   - `<var id prefix>`.method: any supported method (*POST*, *GET*, *PUT*, *DELETE*, *HEAD*).
 Mandatory.
   - `<var id prefix>`.uri: event *URI* selected.
 Mandatory.